 Students examine questions about humanisation and meaning making at the intersection of education and policy.
 Students are qualified for an educational profession that focuses on the development of personal identity with a special emphasis on ethical issues, worldview development, critical and democratic citizenship and human rights.
 Positions include those of trainer, supervisor, lecturer, researcher or policy maker in educational organisations.

 Organisation and policy

-Students explore issues related to humanisation and meanings of life on the intersection of organisation and policy.
+Students explore issues related to humanisation and meanings of life at the intersection of organisation and policy.
 They learn to anticipate and contribute to contemporary debates on the social responsibility of organisations and exemplary leadership with regard to integrity and ethics.
 This also touches on global issues relating to North-South power relations, sustainability and human rights.
-Students acquire a range of practical skills to prepare them for specific positions like consultant, trainer, coach, policy officer or researcher.
-They are also qualified for national and international positions within governments, political parties, social and denominational organisations or for positions within media.
+Students acquire a range of practical skills to prepare them for specific positions, such as consultant, trainer, coach, policy officer or researcher.
+They are also qualified for national and international positions within governments, political parties, social and denominational organisations or for positions in the media.

 Science and research

 Talented students are given the opportunity to follow an Honour’s programme by means of the Graduate School, in addition to the regular master's programme of 180 ECTS.
 This course prepares them for a PhD programme at the University of Humanistic Studies or at another university.

 For a full desciption of the courses, you can have a look at the Course Catalogue.
 In the first semester of the academic year some courses from the master's programme will be offered in English.
 International students can follow this semester with the Erasmus exchange programme.